kstenerud/streamux/README.md

 Note: Both peers must also reach an agremeent on the protocol version, regardless of initialization method.

-It is strongly enncouraged that parties agree outside of the protocol which peers shall be "client-y" and which shall be "server-y" when using quick connect, because if both set `quick init request` to 1, it becomes impossible for them to negotiate a session.
+It is strongly enncouraged that parties agree outside of the protocol which peers shall be "client-y" and which shall be "server-y" when using quick connect, because if both set `quick init request` to 1, they cannot negotiate a session.